Canner/vulcan-sql/packages/extension-huggingface/README.md

 VulcanSQL support using Hugging Face tasks by [VulcanSQL Filters](https://vulcansql.com/docs/develop/advance#filters) statement.

 **⚠️ Caution**: Hugging Face has a [rate limit](https://huggingface.co/docs/api-inference/faq#rate-limits), so it does not allow sending large datasets to the Hugging Face library for processing.
+Otherwise, using a different Hugging Face model may yield different results or even result in failure.

 ### Table Question Answering